ESloman/cslo/GOALS.md

 - threading
 - op code caching
 - general optimisation / performance improvements
+- improved and more extensible keyword matching in `scanner.c`
+- add optional message error messages for asserts and improved `AssertionExceptions`
 - ~~syntax highlighing~~ and _eventually_ a language server ([basic extension here](https://github.com/ESloman/slo-vscode))

 I would like to eventually add type hints or some kind of type system but that's very much a stretch goal.